aschmolck/mlabwrap/README.txt

  mlabraw.cpp:634: `engGetVariable' undeclared (first use this function)

-Then you're presumably using an old version of matlab (i.e. < 6.5);
+Then you're presumably using an old version of Matlab (i.e. < 6.5);
 ``setup.py`` ought to have detected this though (try adjusting ``MATLAB_VERSION`` by hand a write me a bug report).